kubestone/kubestone/docs/benchmarks/fio.md

 When `customJobFiles` are specified in the CR a ConfigMap will be created to hold the content of the job files.
 The entries in the ConfigMap named using the following pattern: `customJobN`, where N is the item in the customJobFiles list.

-If `Volume` is specified in the CR, a volume will be mounted to the pod and the fio job will run inside that volume.
-If inside `Volume` `PersistentVolumeClaimName` is provided, the respective PVC will be used.
-If `PersistentVolumeClaim` is provided with a complete PVC definition (size, storage class, etc.), the described PVC will be created and used by the benchmark.
+If `Volume` is specified in the CR, a volume will be mounted to the pod and the fio job will use that volume.
+If `Volume.VolumeSource` is provided, the respective volume source will be used.
+If `Volume.PersistentVolumeClaim` is provided with a complete PVC definition (size, storage class, etc.), the described PVC will be created and used by the benchmark, overriding a possibly `Volume.VolumeSource` definition.

 !!! warning
     If the `Volume` is not specified, Docker's layered fs performance will be measured